UniMelbHumanRoboticsLab/CANOpenRobotController/CONTRIBUTION.md

 - Make sure to add examples and test cases in a testfile.
 - If you find any class or document without tests, please feel free to create a pull request or issue describing suggested changes.

-- For system chages, please add to your pull request, system test results. - e.g. Fully opperational Robotic motion etc.
+- For system changes, please add to your pull request, system test results. - e.g. Fully operational Robotic motion etc.
 <!-- #### cpplint

 To see if [**cpplint**](https://github.com/cpplint/cpplint) is already installed, do: